Epoxy vs. Polyaspartic: Why Your Garage Floor Deserves Better Than Epoxy

 Epoxy is not UV stable.
 This means direct sunlight will cause it to fade and take on an ugly, yellowish tint over time.
 If you have windows in your garage or plan to leave the garage door open, your floor will discolor.
 This also makes it a terrible choice for any outdoor space.

-When comparing epoxy and polyaspartic garage floor Options are the critical factors to consider.
+When comparing epoxy and polyaspartic garage floor options, critical factors to consider.

 The Modern Solution: Why Polyaspartic is 10X Better